ryru/myfam/README.md

 # myfam
-A script helping you maintaining your Tor family members configuration.
+A script helping you maintaining your Tor family members' configuration.

 The `MyFamily` configuration parameter in a torrc file contains a list of fingerprints with all family members.
-Technically one can configure on all its Tor nodes the same string, so every node contains all other nodes fingerprint as well as its own fingerprint.
+Technically one can configure on all its Tor nodes the same string, so every node contains all other nodes' fingerprints as well as its own fingerprint.
 According to the [manual](https://www.torproject.org/docs/tor-manual.html.en) this won’t hurt.
-But wouldn't it be cool to get a unique, separate string with each fingerprints of the other family members without the nodes own one?
+But wouldn't it be cool to get a unique, separate string with each fingerprint of the other family members without the node's own one?
 This exactly is the very purpose of `myfam`!

 With `myfam` you maintain one list of comma separated fingerprints and nicknames with all your nodes in it and let `myfam` generate the unique configuration string per node family member.